timescale/docs/getting-started/services.md

 Timescale offers the following PostgreSQL service types:

 - [**Time-series and Analytics**](https://www.timescale.com/blog/what-is-a-time-series-database/#what-is-a-time-series-database): a Timescale DB instance optimized for your time-series and analytics workloads.
-- **All other workloads**: a [Dynamic PostgreSQL](https://www.timescale.com/dynamic-postgresql) instance with a Dynamic Compute range aligned to your business needs.
-For this Early Access product, you only pay the base.
-If your workload demands it, we dynamically scale CPU use between your min and max limits.
+- [**Dynamic PostgreSQL**](https://www.timescale.com/dynamic-postgresql): for all other workloads.
+A PostgreSQL instance with a dynamic compute range aligned to your business needs.

-This section shows you how to create a Timescale service using Timescale Console, then connect to your service using PopSQL or the command line.
+This section shows you how to create a Timescale service, then connect to your service using either a secure Cloud SQL editor in Timescale Console, or command line tools.

 <Install />